-Although a number of people choose to open carry with an IWB, one carrying with a IWB holster is still something which is rarely done.
+Although a number of people choose to conceal carry with an IWB, one carrying with a IWB holster is still something that is rarely done.
 This is due to the fact that the IWB holsters works so well when it comes to concealment, and therefore they are better suited to doing this job.

 However, perhaps open carry is needed sometimes and concealed carry at others; in this instance, the IWB holster can definitely be used for either purpose.

-In the same way, sometimes people prefer to have an OWB holster for specific periods and an IWB for another.
+In the same way, sometimes people prefer to have an OWB like paddle holster for specific periods and an IWB for another.
 Due to this, many holster companies have started making convertible holsters which can easily be used for both purposes and in many different positions.
 An individual who wants to open carry sometimes and conceal at others without having to change between two different holsters can, therefore, take advantage of these types of holsters.